 AGM battery – Overview and key features

 AGM batteries are an abbreviation for Absorbent Glass Mat.
-This explanation can sound like the most ridiculous thing ever, but here is how it works: the unique glass mat is made from fiberglass, which is able to act like a sponge and absorb sulfuric acid.
+This explanation can sound ridiculous, but it works: the unique glass mat is made from fiberglass, which can act like a sponge and absorb sulfuric acid.

-This will make the battery spill-proof, in contrast to the traditional battery that has a tendency of spilling acid and you need to refill it with electrolyte or water.
+This will make the battery spill-proof, unlike the traditional battery that tends to spill acid, and you need to refill it with electrolyte or water.

-It is a fairly recent technology of making lead acid batteries, having first come on the scene in the early 1980s.
-This is due to the increasing demand for less hazardous and lighter weight batteries, which could prove useful for both cars and aircraft.
+It is a fairly recent technology for making lead acid batteries, having first come on the scene in the early 1980s.
+This is due to the increasing demand for less hazardous and lighter-weight batteries, which could be useful for cars and aircraft.

-AGM batteries are also referred to as VRLA or SLA batteries (each term stands for Valve-Regulated Lead Acid, and Sealed Lead Acid, respectively).
+AGM batteries are also called VRLA or SLA batteries (each term stands for Valve-Regulated and Sealed Lead Acid, respectively).
 Another point to note is that AGM batteries will only contain smaller amounts of acid, which the glass mat absorbs entirely – even if the battery unfortunately breaks.

 There are several AGM battery types in the market, though we will only highlight some of the best ones.
 These include;